skalthoff/Jellify/README.md

 - The team behind [Podverse](https://github.com/podverse/podverse-rn) for their incredible open source project, of which was used as a reference extensively during development
 - My fellow [contributors](https://github.com/anultravioletaurora/Jellify/graphs/contributors) who have poured so much heart and a lot of sweat into making _Jellify_ a great experience
   - Extra thanks to [John](https://github.com/johngrantdev) and [Vali-98](https://github.com/Vali-98) for shaping and designing the user experience in many places
-  - Huge thank you to [Ritesh](https://github.com/riteshshukla04) for your project automation and backend expertise (and for the memes)
+  - Huge thank you to [Ritesh](https://github.com/riteshshukla04) for literally so many things:
+    - Offline Mode and Network Detection
+    - Error Boundary Detection
+    - Over-the-Air Updates
+    - _Supreme_ memes
 - The friends I made along the way that have been critical in fostering an amazing community around _Jellify_
   - [Thalia](https://github.com/PercyGabriel1129)
   - [BotBlake](https://github.com/BotBlake)